terminalcloud/apps/docs/mesos_master.md

 # Usage
 - Spin up your Mesos Master snapshot
-- Configure your cluster name using the statup script (Already running in the console)
+- Configure your cluster name using the startup script (Already running in the console)
+- Select the way to spin-up your slave servers.
+[Automatic or manual]
 - Acess the Mesos Status Panel and the Marathon Framework Interface by clicking on the links provided.
-- Spin up your slave servers and configure them using the Master IP (Provided automatically by the configuration script)

 ---